chigkim/logic-accessibility/index.md

 ### Save
 When you press command+s, VO doesn't say anything.

-It would be nice if it says "save" like copy and cut.
+It would be nice if VO says "save" to confirm the action like how it does for copy and cut.

 ---